vyadh/nutest/README.md

 }
 ```

-This would be beneficial in a project where most tests should run concurrently by default, but a subset perhaps require an expensive resource to be created, or one that requires exclusive access.
+This would be beneficial in a project where most tests should run concurrently by default, but a subset perhaps require exclusive access to a resource, or one that needs resetting on a per-test basis.

 ## Roadmap